Pipra Rural Municipality

 Pipra (पिपरा) a village in Mahottari District, Janakpur Zone in the Central Region of Nepal.

-According to the 2011 census, the population of the village is 9,373 persons, living in 1635 households.
+According to the 2021 census, the population of the village is 40,535 persons, living in 8302 households.

-After the untimely demise of the first President of Pipra Rural Municipality whose job tenure was of five years, Pipra Rural Municipality is all set to have another election for the post of president for which the nomination was held on 27th Kartik 2076 and the election is to be held on 14th Mangsir.

 Pipra Rural Municipality consists of 14 villages nearby and the eligible voters of those villages will be voting for the appropriate candidate.
-The winning candidate will serve the Pipra Rural Municipality as the second president and the job tenure will be of two years as the election is within the tenure of the first president.
+The winning candidate will serve the Pipra Rural Municipality as the second president and the job tenure will be of two years as the election is within the tenure of the first.

 Overview

 Pipra lies about 8 km (5 miles) from Janakpur on the main highway linking it to Jaleswor, the district headquarters of Mahottari District.
 Its GPS coordinates are: 26° 40' 52.8132 North and 85° 51' 20.0016 East.

 Demographics

 General

 According to the Village Development Committee/Municipality data from the National Population and Housing Census 2011, Pipra had a total population of 9,373 living in 1,635 households.
 There are 4,787 males and 4,586 females in the village (Sex ratio: 104.38 males per 100 females).